itsdanwu/docusaurus-testing/docs/pod-basics/04-pod-proposals.md

 ## Viewing proposals
 All pod proposals can be viewed, approved, rejected and executed within the Metropolis UI.
 This includes any transaction that is initiated from outside the Metropolis UI (e.g., Snapshot vote as a pod).

-In addition, the Gnosis Safe UI can be used to sign and execute any pod transactions, but does not offer as intuitive support for subpod proposal approval/rejection.
+In addition, the Gnosis Safe UI can be used to sign and execute any pod transactions, but does not offer as intuitive support for member pod proposal approval/rejection.

 ## Confirmation threshold
 The confirmation threshold is the number of signatures required to execute a transaction and send it on-chain.